 You can shop to your heart’s content

 Dozens of malls can be found within a few minutes’ walk from the circuit.
 Marina Square, The Shoppes at Marina Bay Sands®, Raffles City Shopping Centre and Suntec City are home to luxury brands, high street labels and independent boutiques.
 You can easily spend an entire afternoon at any one of these malls.
 Venture beyond and even more options await you.
-Take a quick Mass Rapid Transit (MRT) ride to Orchard Road, and check out stores such as Naiise, where you can fill your shopping bags with quirky homeware, stationery and locally designed souvenirs.
+Take a quick Mass Rapid Transit (MRT) ride to Orchard Road, where you can fill your shopping bags with quirky homeware, stationery and locally designed souvenirs.

 Shuttle from racetrack to art gallery in a heartbeat